nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 *This is an optional step.*

-Optionally, the security server can use a remote database server.
-To avoid installing the default local PostgreSQL server during security server installation, install the `xroad-database-remote` -package, which will also install the PostgreSQL client and create the `xroad` system user and configuration directories (`/etc/xroad`).
+Optionally, the Security Server can use a remote database server.
+To avoid installing the default local PostgreSQL server during Security Server installation, install the `xroad-database-remote` -package, which will also install the PostgreSQL client and create the `xroad` system user and configuration directories (`/etc/xroad`).
 ```bash
 sudo yum install xroad-database-remote
 ```